Types of Parties

 In accordance with state liquor laws, no admission may be charged for any party serving alcohol; however, party donations may be collected anywhere that advertising is allowed, but not in the direct vicinity of, or inside, the party.

 Chris Sundberg, the dean of campus life, oversees these activities with the help of Michael Edwards, the assistant dean of residential life.
 They advise student committees, handle party registration and follow-up, and approve posters and flyers when you are throwing an event.
-If you have any questions, Chris and Mike are available via email at email@example.com and firstname.lastname@example.org.
-You can also find them hanging around in the dean of students office in Platt Campus Center.
+If you have any questions, Chris and Mike are available via email at firstname.lastname@example.org and email@example.com.
+You can also find them hanging around in the division of student affairs office in Platt Campus Center.